 The School of East Asian Studies has a vibrant research culture, with staff members actively engaged in research and publication at international levels of excellence.

-Research that takes place in the School through the White Rose East Asia Centre is divided into three clusters, each embracing prominent and evolving themes in research on East Asia.
+Research that takes place in the School is divided into three clusters.
 Each cluster represents an area of existing research strength and priority, and builds on the strong track record of language-based area studies and related multi- and inter-disciplinary approaches and combines and coordinates research activities from different disciplines, as well as straddling political boundaries in East Asia.